-To estimate timing and magnitude of seasonal meltwater inputs to the bed, we use the European Centre for Medium-Range Weather Forecasts (ECMWF)'s Reanalysis v5 (ERA5) (Muñoz-Sabater and others, 2021) as inputs to Litt and others (2019)'s temperature-indexed ice melt model to obtain spatio-temporally varying estimates for surface melt across the domain (Fig. 2).
-These ERA5 weather data are based on an array of field stations and weather models (Setchell, 2020), and directly provide estimates for snow cover, 158 air temperature, and total liquid precipitation across the five years (Muñoz-Sabater and others, 2021).
-159 Ice melt across the mesh is calculated using the temperature index (TI) melt parametrization from Litt 160 and others (2019) (Fig. 2).
-We calculate daily melt over ice when the glacier surface is bare (using a 161 temperature index of 6.5 mm ${}^{\circ}C^{-1}$ day-1, computed from values from Litt and others (2019) and melt 162 from snow for pixels that are snow covered (using an index of 4.1 mm ${}^{\circ}C^{-1}$ dav-1, following Braithwaite 163 (2008)).
+To estimate timing and magnitude of seasonal meltwater inputs to the bed, we use the European Centre for 157 Medium-Range Weather Forecasts (ECMWF)'s Reanalysis v5 (ERA5) (Muñoz-Sabater and others, 2021) 158 as inputs to Litt and others (2019)'s temperature-indexed ice melt model to obtain spatio-temporally 159 varying estimates for surface melt across the domain (Fig. 2).
+These ERA5 weather data are based on an 160 array of field stations and weather models (Setchell, 2020), and directly provide estimates for snow cover, 161 air temperature, and total liquid precipitation across the five years (Muñoz-Sabater and others, 2021).
+162 Ice melt across the mesh is calculated using the temperature index (TI) melt parametrization from Litt 163 and others (2019) (Fig. 2).
+We calculate daily melt over ice when the glacier surface is bare (using a 164 temperature index of 6.5 mm ${}^{\circ}\mathrm{C}^{-1}$ day-1, computed from values from Litt and others (2019) and melt 165 from snow for pixels that are snow covered (using an index of 4.1 mm ${}^{\circ}\mathrm{C}^{-1}$ day-1, following Braithwaite 166 (2008)).
 We scale the relative fraction of ice and snow melt per pixel using the relative snow cover data.
-164 While melt or surface runoff from rainfall from outside the model domain may also reach the model domain 165 and eventually the glacier bed, we do not consider these inputs here.
-The TI model is shown to be more 166 accurate for glaciers below 3500 m above sea level (a.s.l) (Litt and others, 2019), which is where most 167 of Shishper's tongue is located (Fig. 1).
-ERA5 data was downscaled from its native 9 km to the model 168 resolution (50 m) using a Kriging interpolation (Kusch and Davy, 2022).
-While some in-situ climate data 169 is available in the region, no station was operational in the vicinity of the glacier; using in-situ data from 170 an off-glacier station far away from the glacier would introduce its own set of uncertainties.
-Due to the 171 relatively high temporal (1 day) and spatial (1 deg2) resolutions, ERA5 data provide the best available 172 estimate of meltwater inputs to the bed.
-SHAKTI is able to represent meltwater inputs as either point 173 inputs or as distributed inputs; in this study, we apply the ERA5 melt estimate as distributed input over 174 the bed, which is appropriate for heavily crevassed glaciers such as Shishper.
-175
+167 While melt or surface runoff from rainfall from outside the model domain may also reach the model domain 168 and eventually the glacier bed, we do not consider these inputs here.
+The TI model is shown to be more 169 accurate for glaciers below 3500 m above sea level (a.s.l) (Litt and others, 2019), which is where most 170 of Shishper's tongue is located (Fig. 1).
+ERA5 data was downscaled from its native 9 km to the model 171 resolution (50 m) using a Kriging interpolation (Kusch and Davy, 2022).
+While some in-situ climate data 172 is available in the region, no station was operational in the vicinity of the glacier; using in-situ data from 173 an off-glacier station far away from the glacier would introduce its own set of uncertainties.
+Due to the 174 relatively high temporal (1 day) and spatial (1 deg2) resolutions, ERA5 data provide the best available 175 estimate of meltwater inputs to the bed.
+SHAKTI is able to represent meltwater inputs as either point 176 inputs or as distributed inputs; in this study, we apply the ERA5 melt estimate as spatially distributed 177 input over the bed, which is appropriate for heavily crevassed glaciers such as Shishper.
+The strong hydraulic coupling between surface and basal meltwater environments (Miles and others, 2017; Zwally and 179 others, 2002; Iken and Bindschadler, 1986; Shepherd and others, 2009; Gulley and Benn, 2007) has given 180 us justification to make the assumption that all meltwater inputs to the bed (i.e., surface melt, rainwater, 181 aguifer contributions) are instantaneous.
+Furthermore, the broken-up and crevassed nature of Shishper's 182 surface could allow for quicker delivery of meltwater to the bed.
+183